 Of course, generating revenue is a key goal for many marketers, and content marketing can be a powerful driver.
 When you build an audience that trusts you and wants to hear from you, they are more likely to purchase your products.
-For instance, CMI subscribers are more likely to take advantage of CMI paid offerings such as attending Content Marketing World than non-subscribers.
+For instance, we found CMI subscribers are more likely to take advantage of our paid opportunities such as attending Content Marketing World.

 My husband was in this camp until he told me about a newsletter that covers trends affecting financial markets.
 He looks forward to receiving it each day.
 He explained that the newsletters didn’t have anything to do with the funds the broker was selling, but the information was solid and valuable – and it was useful research for the investments he makes.